VonSwirl/nextjs-tailwind-ionic-capacitor-starter/README.md

 ### **Initial Setup**

-There are a few steps that need to be following in order to get this project to initialise succesfully.
+There are 6 steps that need to be following in order to get this project to initialise succesfully.

+Note: The steps follow can be triggered with command a single command: `npm run init`

 </br>

-First we need the Ionic Client.
+1. First we need the Ionic Client.

 - `npm install -g @ionic/cli`

 </br>

-Now lets install all the dependencies.
+2. Now lets install all the dependencies.

 - `npm i`

 </br>

-We will then need to run the build which will create the .next build folder in or project.
+3. We will then need to run the build which will create the .next build folder in or project.

 - `npm run build`

 </br>

-This next step is crucial!
+4. This next step is crucial!
    We to export our build as static which can be run standalone without the need of a Node.js server.
-But also it creates the out directory that we need before we can include our native device builds.
+   But also it creates the **out** directory that we need before we can include our native device builds.

 - `npm run export`

 </br>

-Ok so now we can let Capacitor which platforms we want to build on.
+5. Ok so now we can let Capacitor which platforms we want to build on.

 - `npx cap add ios`
 - `npx cap add android`

 </br>

-Time to rebuild nextjs, export it, and copy it to the native projects.
+6. Time to rebuild nextjs, export it, and copy it to the native projects.

 - `npm run build`
 - `npm run export`